shishakohle/CDAPI/README.md

 ## License

-CDAPI version 0.0.1-alpha1 is licensed unter the GNU General Public License v3.0.
+CDAPI version 0.0.1-alpha1 is licensed under the GNU General Public License v3.0.

     CDAPI version 0.0.1-alpha1 - API for the creation of HL7 CDA Files